 What We Do

-What are we required to ask you about to figure out whether you're eligible for services?
+We are required by funders to ask you about the below to figure out whether you're eligible for services.

 - Assets (including bank accounts and more)